26th.: What is Your Motive?

 Sometimes, we can tell ourselves one motive, yet our heart has a different motive.

-Fortunately, we can ask the Lord to reveal our motives to us.
+Fortunately, we can even ask the Lord to reveal our motives to us.